-The TCL 4 Series Roku TV is decent, but it's not very versatile.
-It's a decent TV for watching movies or shows in a dark or moderately-lit room, thanks to its high contrast ratio and incredible black uniformity.
+The TCL 4 Series Roku TV is okay overall.
+It's a decent TV for watching movies in a dark room thanks to its high contrast ratio and incredible black uniformity.
 It doesn't look as good in a bright room or if you have a wide seating arrangement, as it's not very bright and has a narrow viewing angle.
 These issues also limit its versatility for use as a PC monitor.
-It delivers a decent gaming experience, but it's mainly due to its low input lag, as it lacks any advanced gaming features.
-Finally, it technically supports HDR but doesn't deliver a very impactful HDR experience for gaming or watching movies, as it's not very bright and doesn't display a wide color gamut.
+It delivers a decent gaming experience, but mainly due to its low input lag, as it lacks any advanced gaming features.
+Finally, it technically supports HDR but doesn't deliver an impactful HDR experience, as it's not very bright and doesn't display a wide color gamut.

-The TCL 4 Series Roku TV is an okay TV for watching shows during the day.
-It upscales lower resolution content, like classic TV shows, well, with no noticeable issues.
+The TCL 4 Series 2022 is mediocre for watching shows during the day.
 The built-in Roku smart interface has a great selection of streaming apps, including many free services, so you're sure to find your favorite shows.
-Sadly, even though it has decent reflection handling, it's not very bright, so it's best suited for a moderately-lit or dark room.
+Sadly, even though it has decent reflection handling, it's not very bright, so it's best suited for a moderately lit or dark room, as glare from windows or bright lights is distracting.
 It also has a narrow viewing angle, so it's not a good choice for a wide seating arrangement, as the image degrades at an angle.
-Finally, it's limited to ATSC 1.0, so it can't stream 4k content from an antenna without an external converter box.
+Unfortunately, it can't upscale or smooth out low-quality or low-resolution content properly, so older shows or anything streaming from a low-bandwidth streaming service is blocky and not very sharp.

 The TCL 4 Series Roku TV is an alright TV for watching movies in HDR in a dark room.
 It has fantastic contrast and incredible black uniformity, delivering deep uniform blacks in a dark room, but it lacks a local dimming feature to improve the appearance of bright highlights.
 Sadly, HDR adds very little overall, as it's not bright enough for bright highlights to stand out the way the content creator intended, and it doesn't display a wide color gamut, so HDR content looks dull overall.

-The TCL 4 Series Roku TV is an okay TV for gaming in HDR.
+The TCL 4 Series Roku TV is an okay TV for gaming in HDR, but mainly due to its decent gaming experience.
 It has incredibly low input lag, ensuring it delivers a responsive gaming experience, and it has a decent response time, with just a bit of blur behind fast-moving objects.
-Unfortunately, it lacks advanced gaming features like 4k @ 120Hz support or variable refresh rate support, and HDR overall adds very little, as it's not bright enough for bright highlights to pop, and it doesn't display a wide color gamut.
+Unfortunately, it lacks advanced gaming features like 4k @ 120Hz support or variable refresh rate support.
+Although it technically supports gaming in HDR, this is almost nothing overall, as it's not bright enough for bright highlights to pop, and it doesn't display a wide color gamut.

 The TCL 4 Series Roku TV is a decent TV for use as a PC monitor.
 It has incredibly low input lag and a decent response time, so your cursor movements are smooth and responsive.
-It displays chroma 4:4:4 signals properly to help with text clarity, but sadly, it uses a BGR subpixel layout, which not all programs support.
+It displays chroma 4:4:4 signals properly to help with text clarity.
 On the other hand, it has decent reflection handling but mediocre peak brightness, so it's best suited for a moderately-lit or dark room.
-The image degrades at an angle, so it's important to not sit too close to it, or the sides of the screen will degrade.
+The image degrades at an angle, so it's important not to sit too close to it, or the sides of the screen will degrade.

 Unfortunately, TCL releases different lineups in different regions, so this specific model isn't sold outside of North America.